Project

 PF drops IPv6 packets with fragment header followed by a last fragment only

-Added by Chris Buechler about 11 years ago.
-Updated over 8 years ago.
+Added by Chris Buechler almost 12 years ago.
+Updated about 9 years ago.

 Status: